Mareez

-Mareez, born Abbas Abdul Ali Vasi (22 February 1917 – 19 October 1983), was a Gujarati poet, mainly popular for his Ghazals.
+Abbas Abdul Ali Vasi (22 February 1917 – 19 October 1983), popularly known as Mareez, was an Indian poet of Gujarati language, mainly popular for his Ghazals.
 He is popularly known as Ghalib of Gujarat.
 He left studies in young age and started working in rubber shoe factory.
 Having been interested in poetry, he took up journalism but remained financially unstable throughout his life.
 He wrote Ghazals published in collections but many of his works remained uncredited which he sold during his financial difficulties.
 His popularity escalated after his death.

 Early life

 Abbas Vasi was born in a Dawoodi Bohra family on 22 February 1917 in Pathanwada area of Surat, British India to Abdul Ali and Amatullah Vasi.
 His father was a teacher in Madrasah Taiyabiyah School, Surat.
 He was third among eleven siblings.
 His mother died of tuberculosis when he was young.
 He studied only till second grade as he was not interested in studies.
 Noticing his disinterest, his father discontinued his studies and sent him to Mumbai to work.

 From young age, Abbas was interested in Marsiyas as his elder sister Rukhaiya used to recite Marasiyas written by Urdu poets, Anis and Dabeer.
 He wrote his first poem on the first birthday of his cousin when he was fourteen years old.
 He used to go to Zhapa Bazar in Surat where the group of people interested in Urdu and Gujarati Ghazals gathered on regular basis.
 He met Ameen Azad (1913-1992) there whom he acknowledged as his teacher or Ustad.
 Amin Azad named him, Mareez.